 The church in Ziemomyśl (Schönwerder) was built in the mid-thirteenth century.
 It belonged to the Cistercians from Kołbacz, who probably participated in the foundation of the village, granted to them in 1232.
 Perhaps in the fourteenth century, a tower was built over its western part, unless it was already built at the time of construction of the nave (e.g. in a timber-frame form).
 Church was destroyed during World War II and has not been rebuilt anymore.

-The church is an example of a transitional structure between romanism and gothic, that is, the hall and orientated temple, erected on a rectangular plan without a separate choir with a western tower of the same width as the nave.
-Walls set on a stone foundation are made of field stone and external facades of carefully worked with granite quartz, arranged in regular layers.
+The church was an example of a transitional structure between the Romanesque and Gothic periods, that is, the aisleless and orientated temple, erected on a rectangular plan without a separate chancel with a western tower of the same width as the nave.
+Walls set on a stone foundation were made of field stones and external facades of carefully worked with granite quartz, arranged in regular layers.

-The western tower was erected as an integral part of the whole building, as evidenced by the uniform wall thread, as well as the circular, moulded plinth.
+The western tower was erected as an integral part of the whole building, as evidenced by the uniform wall bond, as well as the circular, moulded plinth.
 Initially, its upper part could have been a timber-frame structure, later rebuilt into brick and stone.
 At its western elevation was the main entrance portal.
-It led to a spacious porch, which was then passed under a wide-open arch to the interior of the temple.
+It led to a spacious porch, which was then passed under a wide-open arch to the interior of the church.
 In the southern elevation of the base of the tower was another portal, which entered the steep staircase made of thick walls, leading to the upper floors of the tower and the attic of the nave.
 The northern and southern stepped portals led directly to the nave, as did the western one made of carefully worked granite blocks.

 Website architektura.pomorze.pl, Ziemomyśl ( Schönwerder ).